tamtakoe/common-validators/README.md

 #### *Equality* (valid if value is empty)

-- **equal** - value is equal to specified value (deep equal for objects)
+- **equal** - value is equal to comparable value (deep equal for objects)
-  * arg (`Any`) - specified value.
+  * arg (`Any`) - comparable value.
 Notice!
 If you use 'arg' as argument it need to exist and not to be object or boolean
   * strict (`Boolean`) - Use strict comparison (===). `true` by default

 - **confirm** - option in object is equal to other option in the same object.
 Value need to be an object